DarkCrown11/Custom-Debug-Console-V0.1.0-Documentation/README.md

 A console that you can customize and add commands from the blueprint

 ## :warning:Warning <a name="warning-anchor-point"></a>
 - Please remember, this plugin is <ins>Experimental</ins>!
-You may encounter bugs, please report them to this email address "akcrowngames@gmail.com".<br/>
+You may encounter bugs, please report them on [Discord](https://discord.gg/zQNzDdxnTr).<br/>
-Also if you have a questions you can ask same email address or social media accounts @akcrowngames.
+Also if you have a questions you can ask the discord or social media accounts @akcrowngames.
 - This plugin is not compatible with only C++ projects.
 It is managed with blueprint.
 - This console is designed for host-based listen server multiplayer or singleplayer game modes.
 Compatibility with dedicated servers has not been tested, and I believe it will not work properly there.